Kendel Hippolyte: Biography

 Kendel Hippolyte was born in Castries, the capital of St Lucia, and was educated at the University of the West Indies in Jamaica.
 He worked as a teacher at St Mary's College in Vigie, Castries, and the Sir Arthur Lewis College at the Morne.
 He is actively involved as a playwright and director with the Lighthouse Theatre Company, of which he was a co-founder.

 He has written eight plays.
 His best known, Drum-maker, uses idiomatic Caribbean language to explore the indigenous local culture in a political context.
-He has published several collections of verse, characterized by its modernist free style.
+He has published several collections of verse, characterized by its modernist-free style.
 He is also the editor of the anthologies Confluence: Nine Saint Lucian Poets (1988) and So Much Poetry in We People (1990).

 In 2000, he was awarded the St. Lucia Medal of Merit (Gold) for Contribution to the Arts.
-In 2013 he won the poetry category of the OCM Bocas Prize for Caribbean Literature for his 2012 poetry collection Fault Lines.
+In 2013, he won the poetry category of the OCM Bocas Prize for Caribbean Literature for his 2012 poetry collection, Fault Lines.

-He is married to poet Jane King.
+He is married to poet the Jane King.